1. Home

 Switching directions for pull chain ceiling fans is usually pretty simple — just look for a small switch near the base of the fan and flip it to the opposite direction.
 Meanwhile, many newer models of ceiling fans have a switch right on the remote control that allows you to change the direction of rotation.

-One of the most important and often overlooked fall home maintenance tasks is replacing your air conditioning, heat pump, or furnace filters.
+One of the most important and often overlooked fall home maintenance tasks is replacing the air filters to your air conditioning, heat pump, or furnace.

 To help improve the quality of your indoor air and keep your HVAC system running smoothly, we recommend you replace your filters at least once every three months — or more often if you have pets or someone in your household who suffers from allergies or asthma.